 The Audit Committee reviews our financial reporting process on behalf of our Board.
 Management has the primary responsibility for the financial statements, the reporting process and maintaining our system of internal control over financial reporting.
-Our independent registered public accounting firm was engaged to audit and express opinions on the conformity of our financial statements to accounting principles generally accepted in the United States of America and on the effectiveness of our internal control over financial reporting.
+Our independent registered public accounting firm was engaged to audit and express opinions on the conformity of our financial statements to accounting principles generally accepted in the United States of America.